16 Habits You Never Knew Were Aging Your Brain

 You’re not caring for your heart

 Common sense says heart health is directly connected to brain health.
 “We know what’s good for your heart is good for your brain,” says James A. Hendrix, PhD, director of Global Science Initiatives at the Alzheimer’s Association.
 “If your heart is stressed and strained and your brain is not getting proper blood flow, it’s going to age more rapidly.”
 Indeed, a 2017 study in JAMA Neurology contributed to the body of research reaffirming this link.
-It found that middle-aged individuals with vascular risk factors—like hypertension or diabetes—were more likely to develop dementia as they got older.
+It found that middle-aged people with vascular risk factors—like hypertension or diabetes—were more likely to develop dementia as they got older.

 You don’t wear a helmet while cycling or skiing